RRRrrrr!!!

 RRRrrrr!!! is a 2004 French comedy film, co-written, produced and directed by Alain Chabat.
 It stars Maurice Barthélémy, Pierre-François Martin-Laval, Jean-Paul Rouve, Marina Foïs, Elise Larnicol, Alain Chabat, Pascal Vincent, Jean Rochefort and Gérard Depardieu.
 The film was a box office bomb.

 Plot

 35,000 years ago, in the Stone Age, two neighbouring tribes lived in peace.
 The Tribe of Clean Hair was peaceful, due to its possession of the shampoo formula.
-The Tribe of Dirty Hair is at odds with the Tribe of Clean Hair due to this, and their leader wished for access to the formula of shampoo..
+The Tribe of Dirty Hair was at odds with the Tribe of Clean Hair due to this, and their leader wished for access to the formula of shampoo.

 The leader of the Dirty Hair tribe decides to send a spy to steal the recipe.
 But a far more serious event would upset the life of Clean Hair tribe; for the first time in the history of humanity, a murder had been committed.

 The tribes begin the first criminal investigation in human history.